 The wealth of DIY guides and videos at your fingertips can plant crazy ideas about what jobs you can realistically do yourself.
-A successful DIY project brings a great sense of accomplishment and can save big money, but sometimes the risks outweigh the benefits.
+Of course, successful DIY home projects bring a great sense of accomplishment.
+They also save big money, but sometimes the risks outweigh the benefits.
 When debating whether a DIY project is over your head, consider safety first.
-If this project puts you or your home at risk, its probably better to hire a professional for the home projects you should not DIY.
+If this project puts you or your home at risk, it’s probably better to hire a professional for the home projects you should not DIY.

 Do you have a master plan and the skills necessary to do the job?
 This usually entails more expertise than watching a YouTube video.

-- Plumbing: Tightening a loose screw on the shower head is easily manageable for even a novice DIYer.
+Tightening a loose screw on the showerhead is easily manageable for even a novice DIYer.
 But more extensive projects can leave you standing in three feet of water.
 Any work involving copper pipes or sewage lines should be left to professional plumbers.
 The last thing you want is to spring a leak and cause thousands of dollars of water damage.

-- Electrical Work: Working with electrical wiring can be even more dangerous.
+Working with electrical wiring can be even more dangerous.
 There’s a reason plumbers and electricians go to trade school.
 Not only are they better equipped to handle the safety aspects, but they can spot any potential problems that could arise down the line.
 Most work involving electrical wiring requires a permit, and an electrician can handle all of the necessary paperwork.
 The risk of electrical shock or starting a fire is not worth saving a few bucks for these types of home projects.